rjoleary/cs452-kernel/README.md

 ### Explanation

+1. The first two lines are printed by the first task.
+The first task's id is always 0 and its priority is 3.
-The first two lines of output are the first task, since it is the only ready task.
-Next, it creates two tasks, however since they have a lower priority the first task takes precedence over them.
-Next, the first task creates another user task, but since it has a higher priority it starts running before the first task gets a chance to print.
-The higher priority task prints then passes.
+2. The first task creates two tasks in succession.
+However, since they have a lower priority (1), the first task takes precedence over them.
+The two created tasks (tid 1 and  remain in the ready state.
+3. Next, the first task creates another user task (tid=3), but since it has a priority of 5, higher than the first task's priority, it preempts the first task.
+The first task must wait until task 3 exits before being able to print its task id.
+4. The higher priority task prints its task id and parent task id then passes.
   However, it is the only high priority task and so it gets to run again and prints again.
 The high priority task exits and the first task gets to run again.
+5. Since the first priority task was in the middle of printing, it finishes and prints the "created tid 3".
+6. The first task creates another task with priority 5.
+The tid for this new task is 4.
+Steps 4 and 5 are repeated for this task.
+7. The first task finishes by printing "exiting" and calling the `exeunt` syscall.
-Since it was in the middle of printing, it finishes doing that.
-Again, it creates a higher priority task that gets to run before it, with identical results.
-The first user task then exits.
-Now there are 2 lower priority tasks.
-The first of the two prints and then calls pass.
+8. Now there are still 2 lower priority tasks in the ready state.
+9. The first of the two prints and then calls pass.
 Since both tasks have the same priority, the second low priority task gets to run.
 It prints and passes to the first task, which prints and exits.
 Lastly, the second task prints and exits also.
+10. Once all the tasks exits, the system returns to RedBoot.

 ## Description

 ### Directory structure

-Source files are sorted as follows:
+Source files are organized as follows:

 - `include/*.h`         : kernel header files
 - `include/user/*.h`    : user API and header files